KonnorRogers/hotkey-listener/README.md

 # hotkey-listener

-"A modest js library that dispatches low-level keyboard events in the form of CustomEvents."
+A modest js library that dispatches low-level keyboard events in the form of CustomEvents.

 ## Issues